To the Members,

 The development and implementation of risk management policy has been covered in the management discussion and analysis, which forms part of this report.

-26. Particulars of loans, guarantees and investments
+27. Particulars of loans, guarantees and investments

-27. Transactions with related parties
+28. Transactions with related parties

-28. Material Changes and Commitments occurred between the end of financial year under review and the date on this report.
+29. Material Changes and Commitments occurred between the end of financial year under review and the date on this report.

 No material changes and commitments have occurred between the end of the financial year under review and the date of this report.

-30. Vigil Mechanism/Whistle Blower Policy
+31. Vigil mechanism/Whistle Blower Policy

-31. Corporate social responsibility
+33. Corporate social responsibility

 Since the Company does not qualify any of the criteria as laid down in section 135(1) of the Companies Act, 2013 with regard to Corporate Social Responsibility, provisions of section 135 are not applicable to the Company.

-32. Extract of annual return
+34. Extract of annual return

 As provided under Section 92(3) of the Act, the extract of annual return is given in Annexure F in the prescribed Form MGT-9, which forms part of this report.

-33. Material Orders Passed by the Regulators / Courts / Tribunals :
+35. Material Orders Passed by the Regulators / Courts / Tribunals :

-There are no significant and material orders passed by the regulators or courts or tribunals impacting the going concern status and companys operations in future..
+There are no significant and material orders passed by the regulators or courts or tribunals impacting the going concern status and companys operations in future.

-34. PARTICULARS OF EMPLOYEES
+36. PARTICULARS OF EmPLOYEES

 The information required under Section 197 of the Companies Act, 2013 read with Rule 5(1) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014 are given below:

 (i) The ratio of the remuneration of each director to the median remuneration of the employees of the company for the financial year;

 (ii) The percentage increase in remuneration of each director, Chief Executive Officer,Chief Financial Officer Company Secretary in the financial year;

 |Financial Officer and||CompanySecretary||% increase in the remuneration in the financial year|

-|Shri B. Girvanesh,||C.F.O.||Nil|
+|Shri B. Girvanesh,||C.F.O.||12.5%|

 |Shri Vimal Prakash Dubey,||Company Secretary||Nil|

 * Since Directors are not paid any remuneration except sitting fees, hence, details for them are not given.